About

 logcurse --serve --port 9090 server.log

 The web viewer fetches 200-line chunks on demand with 2-chunk buffering, so it handles large files efficiently.
+Click a line number to select it, or shift+click to select a range — the URL updates to #L10 or #L10-L25 for shareable links that highlight and scroll to the selected lines.

 # Comment Format